dreamwhite/OC-Anonymizer/README.md

 # OC Anonymizer – remove sensitive Data from your config.plist

 ## About
 Python Script for removing sensitive Data from OpenCore's `config.plist` and reset some settings to default before sharing your Config/EFI folder online.
+Basically it removes all those settings specific to your system and user preferences which may not be desireble to have on a different machine, such as: ScanPolicy, Custom Entries, LauncherOptions, etc. See details below.

 ## Features